leonjessen/keras_tensorflow_on_iris/README.md

 ### Conclusion

-I hope this little post illustrated how easy it is to get started building artificial neural network using Keras and TensorFlow in R. With relative ease, we created a 3-class predictor with an accuracy of 100%.
+I hope this little post illustrated how easy it is to get started building artificial neural network using Keras and TensorFlow in R. With relative ease, we created a 3-class predictor with an accuracy of 100% on an independent data set.
 This was a basic minimal example.
 The network can be expanded to create Deep Learning networks and furhtermore, the entire TensorFlow API is available.

 Enjoy and Happy Learning!